CaptainExasperated/Readthedocs-Tutorial/docs/tutorial.markdown

 Equations of motion supported in this code include normalized nonlinear, linear, nonlinear, and nonlinear absorption.
 In this example, we are using a normalized nonlinear equation of motion as it allows for adaptivity in non-absorption calculations.

 The integrator dictionary takes:
 - the type of integrator (INTEGRATOR).
 We currently only support a fourth-order Runge-Kutta integrator.

-- the type of early adaptive integrator (EARLY_ADAPTIVE_INTEGRATOR).
-We currently support inchworm, static, and hierarchy inchworm.
-- the number of times the adaptive basis is recalculated to account for the rapid growth at early time before time-evolving the dynamics (INCHWORM_CAP)
-- the number of timesteps defining early time (EARLY_INTEGRATOR_STEPS)
+Other integrator parameters will be explored in the Adaptivity tutorial.

 Lastly, hierarchy_param determines the triangular hierarchy truncation depth (MAXHIER) and also allows you to add static filters, which determines the structure of allowable hierarchy elements.

 ```
 eom_param = {"EQUATION_OF_MOTION": "NORMALIZED NONLINEAR"}
-integration_param = {"INTEGRATOR": "RUNGE_KUTTA",
+integration_param = {"INTEGRATOR": "RUNGE_KUTTA"}
-                         "EARLY_ADAPTIVE_INTEGRATOR": "INCH_WORM",
-                         "EARLY_INTEGRATOR_STEPS": 5,
-                         "INCHWORM_CAP": 5,
-                         "STATIC_BASIS" : None}
 hierarchy_param = {"MAXHIER": 4}
 ```